Rome City Breaks

 Getting to, from and around Rome

 When flying into Rome's Fiumicino Airport, the easiest way to get into the city is by train.
 Regular services run into Termini, Rome's main train station where you can then get access to the Metro.
+There is also a coach service that's slightly cheaper.

 Things to do in Rome